-Figure 138.
+Figure 147.
 The page for adding a rule for IP filtering.

+Parameter Description

+General

-Parameter Description General Protocol A protocol for network packet transmission.
+Protocol A protocol for network packet transmission.
 Select a value from the drop-down list.

-Action Select an action for the rule.
-Allow : Allows packet transmission in accordance with the criteria specified by the rule.
+Parameter Description Select an action for the rule.
+Action Allow : Allows packet transmission in accordance with the criteria specified by the rule.
 Deny : Denies packet transmission in accordance with the criteria specified by the rule.
 Activate If the checkbox is selected, the rule is enabled.
 Deselect the checkbox to disable the rule.
 IP version An IP version to which the rule will be applied.
 Select the relevant value from the drop-down list.

-Parameter Description IP Addresses Source IP address The source host/subnet IP address.
-To choose a device connected to the router's LAN at the moment, select the relevant IP address from the drop-down list (the field will be filled in automatically).
-If you want to specify a range of IP addresses, click the icon (Range) and enter the starting and ending addresses in the left and right fields correspondingly.
-Destination IP address The destination host/subnet IP address.
-To choose a device connected to the router's LAN at the moment, select the relevant IP address from the drop-down list (the field will be filled in automatically).
-If you want to specify a range of IP addresses, click the icon (Range) and enter the starting and ending addresses in the left and right fields correspondingly.
+IP Addresses The source host/subnet IP address.
+Source IP address To choose a device connected to the router's LAN at the moment, select the relevant IP address from the drop-down list (the field will be filled in automatically).
+The destination host/subnet IP address.
+Destination IP address To choose a device connected to the router's LAN at the moment, select the relevant IP address from the drop-down list (the field will be filled in automatically).
 Ports Source port A port of the source IP address.
 You can specify one port, several ports separated by a comma, or a range of ports separated by a colon.
 Destination port A port of the destination IP address.
 You can specify one port, several ports separated by a comma, or a range of ports separated by a colon.